 To avoid this situation, get a Telcel SIM cars in one of Telcel stores, (the largest carrier in Mexico).

-VPN is a great way to protect your data while surfing online whether it’s Mexico travel or not.
-Remember that your data could be at risk every time you connect to a wi-fi at a coffee shop, hotel or any public place.
+VPN is a great way to protect your data while staying online whether it’s Mexico travel or not.
+Remember that your data could be at risk every time you connect to a wi-fi in a public place.
 It only takes one wrong person to have your digital data stolen!

 To protect your digital data while traveling in Mexico and other countries, Use Nord VPN, a trusted leader in customers’ data protection.

-Most people in Mexico are paid twice a month, on the 15th and on the 30th, which means lines can be really long at ATMs on these days, especially during afternoons.
+Most people in Mexico are paid twice a month, on the 15th and on the 30th, which means lines can be reeeeally long at ATMs on these days, especially during afternoons when everyone gets off work.

 As a rule, avoid these days if you need to get some cash from your ATM.

-One of the most obvious tips for Mexico travel that is often overlooked is…
+One of the most obvious Mexico travel tips that is often overlooked is…

 Don’t forget to book your flight early!